-If you're an in-patient o If you're an in-patient or day-patient Private hospital and day-patient unit fees ✓ Paid in full so long as you use a hospital or day-patient unit in our Specified Hospital List Including fees for in-patient or day-patient: accommodation diagnostic tests using the operating theatre nursing care drugs dressings physiotherapy surgical appliances that the specialist uses during surgery.
-For details, see 3.7 Cash payment if you use a hospital or day-patient unit that is not in our Specified Hospital List ✓ £50 a night for in-patient treatment ✓ £50 a day for day-patient treatment If you have private in-patient treatment or day-patient treatment at a private hospital or day-patient unit that is not in our Specified Hospital List. " For details, see 3.7 Specialist fees ✓ No yearly limit Includes fees for: surgeons anaesthetists physicians. " For details, see 3.6 Private hospital and day-patient unit fees for psychiatric treatment. ✓ Plan 1: up to 45 days a year. ✓ Plan 2: up to 28 days a year. ✓ Plan 3: up to 28 days a year. × Plan 4: no cover So long as you use a hospital or day- patient unit in our Specified Hospital List.
-Including fees for:
+Benefit Table for HealthCover4 life If you're an in-patient or day-patient Private hospital and day-patient unit fees Paid in full so long as you use a hospital or day-patient unit in our Specified Hospital List Including fees for in-patient or day-patient: accommodation diagnostic tests using the operating theatre nursing care drugs dressings physiotherapy surgical appliances that the specialist uses during surgery. " For details, see 3.7 Cash payment if you use a hospital or day-patient unit that is not in our Specified Hospital List ✓ £50 a night for in-patient treatment ✓ £50 a day for day-patient treatment If you have private in-patient treatment or day-patient treatment at a private hospital or day-patient unit that is not in our Specified Hospital List. " For details, see 3.7 Specialist fees ✓ No yearly limit Includes fees for: • surgeons • anaesthetists • physicians. " For details, see 3.6 Private hospital and day-patient unit fees for psychiatric treatment. ✓ Plan 1: up to 45 days a year. ✓ Plan 2: up to 28 days a year. ✓ Plan 3: up to 28 days a year. ✓ Plan 4: no cover So long as you use a hospital or day-patient unit in our Specified Hospital List.
+Including fees for: accommodation diagnostic tests drugs. " For details, see 3.7

-Benefit Table for H ealthCover4 life Accommodation for one parent while a child is in hospital ✓ Paid in full Covers the cost of one parent staying in hospital with a child under 16.
+Benefit Table for H ealthCover4 life Accommodation for one parent while their child is in hospital ✓ Paid in full Covers the cost of one parent staying in hospital with their child.
 The child must be covered by your membership and having treatment covered by it.
-Hotel accommodation for one parent while a child is in hospital ✓ Up to £100 a night up to £500 a year Covers towards the costs for one parent to stay near to the specified hospital where a child under 16 is having treatment .
-The child must be covered by the membership and having treatment covered by it.
+Hotel accommodation for one close relative or friend while a member is in hospital ✓ Up to £100 a night up to £500 a year Covers towards the costs for one close relative or friend to stay near to the specified hospital where a member is having treatment .
+The member must having treatment covered by the plan and the purpose of the hotel stay must be to provide support to the member.
 We will not take any excess off this cash payment.
-If you're an out-patien t If you're an out-patient Surgery ✓ No yearly limit " For details, see 3.3 CT, MRI or PET scans ✓ Paid in full at a scanning centre, or hospital listed as a scanning centre, in our Specified Hospital List A specialist must refer you.
-CT = Computerised Tomography MRI = Magnetic Resonance Imaging PET = Positron Emission Tomography " For details, see 3.7 Specialist consultations and practitioner fees when your specialist refers you. ✓ Plan 1: no yearly limit ✓ Plan 2: no yearly limit ✓ Plan 3: no yearly limit ✓ Plan 4: two specialist consultations a year.
+If you're an out-patient Surgery ✓ No yearly limit " For details, see 3.7 CT, MRI or PET scans Paid in full at a scanning centre, or hospital listed as a scanning centre, in our Specified Hospital List A specialist must refer you.
+CT = Computerised Tomography MRI = Magnetic Resonance Imaging PET = Positron Emission Tomography " For details, see 3.7 Specialist consultations and practitioner fees when your specialist refers you.
+Plan 1: no yearly limit.
+Plan 2: no yearly limit.
+Plan 3: no yearly limit.
+Plan 4: two specialist consultations a year.
 This benefit does not include specialist consultations or practitioner fees for psychiatric illness.
 Diagnostic tests performed by your specialist or when your specialist refers you. ✓ No yearly limit